 - advising directors and institutional investors in relation to shareholder class actions and litigation funding from both a plaintiff and defendant perspective.

-- advising banks and other financial institutions the subject of financial product class actions arising from the global financial crisis.
+- advising and acting for banks and other financial institutions the subject of financial product class actions.

 - acting for a major international airline in two Federal Court class actions involving the aviation industry.

 - defending cartel proceedings commenced by the Australian Competition and Consumer Commission.

 - defending a company director facing an Australian Securities and Investments Commission criminal prosecution for market manipulation and misleading representations.

 In the US he was involved in the successful defence of a Fortune 500 company facing novel class actions in the state courts of West Virginia and Texas.
 He also acted for one of the Big 4 audit firms in auditor liability litigation and class actions in the federal courts of New York and California.